MaleficCompose/MaleficNavigation/README.md

 ### 4. Define Composable Map

-Create a map of composable functions that follows whatever you set up:
+Create a map of composable functions that follows whatever you set up.
+Within the library, there is an extension function of List's get that allows for specifying a default parameter.
+Below is a pretty good example of a composable mapping with a variety of different usages.

 ```kotlin
 val composableMap: Map<String, @Composable (List<String?>) -> Unit> = mapOf(